F 3 GEOGRAPHY

 A Pass

-• A narrow steep sided gap in a highland.
+• A narrow steep-sided gap in a highland.

-• The boundary separating drainage
+• The boundary separating drainage systems which drain in different directions.

-• Escarpment and ridges often form water sheds.
+• Escarpments and ridges often form watersheds.

 Image From EcoleBooks.com